Programs and events

-Students will travel to Sydney to compete in the FIRST Robotic Competition towards end of March 2017.
+Students will travel to Sydney to compete in the FIRST Robotic Competition middle of March 2018.
 A cost of $1500 per student will be required to cover flights, accommodation and administration for this trip.

 The Indigenous Australian Engineering Summer School (IAESS) is an annual event, established by Engineering Aid Australia (a non-profit organisation) and funded by their sponsors and donors.

 For the summer school in January 2018, we are looking for 25 Aboriginal and Torres Strait Islander students, male and female, who will be entering year 10, 11, or 12 in 2018.